FreeAndFair/OpenCount/README.md

 ===

-*OpenCount* is part of the Verfiable Elections software suite of projects, developed by Verifiable Elections, Inc. It has two
+*OpenCount* is part of the Verfiable Elections software suite of products, developed by Verifiable Elections, Inc. It has two
 components: *OpenCount Tabulator* (hereafter, *Tabulator*), which tabulates results from ballots cast in an election, and *OpenCount Auditor* (hereafter, *Auditor*), which is designed to assist with post-election audits of elections conducted using